petervirtech/anti-idle-script/README.md

 This Python script prevents system idling by **pressing keys and moving the mouse** at regular intervals.

+##❓ Why Use This Script?

+Many systems automatically go into sleep or lock mode after a period of inactivity, which can be disruptive during long-running remote sessions, unattended downloads, or background processing tasks.
+This script ensures your system stays active without requiring third-party tools like Caffeine or other system tray applications that may consume additional resources or clutter your workflow.
+It provides a lightweight, customizable, and scriptable alternative for keeping your system awake.

 ## 📌 Features

 ✅ Runs **until a specified time** or **indefinitely**\